Butter fills canal after fire at Wisconsin dairy plant

-PORTAGE, Wis.
-(WFRV) – An industrial fire at a central Wisconsin dairy plant caused “significant” damage after it sent butter spreading throughout the building and into a nearby canal on Monday.
+An industrial fire at a central Wisconsin dairy plant caused “significant” damage after it sent butter spreading throughout the building and into a nearby canal on Monday.
+KTLA’s sister station WFRV reports.

 According to the Portage Fire Department, firefighters responded to Associated Milk Producers Inc. shortly after 9 p.m. for smoke and fire visible from the outside of the building.